Dutch Reformed Church (Newburgh, New York): Church era

 In 1834 the Rev. William Cruickshank was sent upriver from New York City by Dutch Reformed Church elders to start a new church.
-He commissioned Davis for the design and the cornerstone was laid the following year.
+He commissioned Davis for the design, completed in July 1835.
+The cornerstone was laid that October.
+Davis' partner, Rhode Island architect Russell Warren, took the role of construction superintendent.
+After disagreements, Warren and Davis split in August 1836.
+Newburgh craftsmen Daniel Farrington and Benjamin Lander then took on construction efforts with Thornton M. Niven, stonecutter.

-It was completed and dedicated two years later.
-But by 1839, the church had to mortgage the building to pay construction costs, and the dome and its lantern were removed in 1843.
+The church was completed and dedicated two years later.
+By 1839, the congregants had to mortgage the building to pay construction costs.
+The dome and its lantern were removed sometime between 1842–early 1845 due to structural issues.

 The mortgage payments did not prevent the church from expanding the property, with a small Gothic Revival parsonage being erected on the southeast corner in 1852, where the library now stands.
 Seven years later, the mortgage was paid off.
 The church put the money it could now spend more freely to work on the structure, adding a pastor's study and recessed pulpit and repainting the interior (not completely enough; some of the original stenciled Greek motifs are still visible today).

 After the Civil War, the congregation had reached 290 members.
 It was able to purchase an organ and add 20 ft onto the north side of the building, complete with brick transept arms designed by George E. Harney.
 By 1882, it had grown to 400 members and paid off all its outstanding debt.
 The church would get a new roof two years later, followed a decade after that by a replacement organ and pulpit.

 The first years of the 20th century saw it get some electric lights, and another new roof.
 In 1909 an iron fence was built with money paid to the church by the city for the use of its lawn during the previous year's Fulton-Hudson celebration.
 The following year cement replaced wood as the flooring material for the portico, and in 1920 all lighting in the building became electric when the chandeliers switched from gas.

 For the first time in its history, the church would finally take a stable form.
 No major work beyond routine repair was done until after World War II, when various storms damaged the roof.
 However, in 1950 a hurricane blew the roof completely off.
 While the church was able to repair it and in fact make further improvements such as adding telephone service and a public address system, the years had taken their toll and in 1964 the congregation had acquired land in the Town of Newburgh on which to build a new edifice.
 Three years later, they deconsecrated Davis's building and moved out.